ritterim/markdown-proofing/README.md

 ## Configuration

 Configuration is specified in JSON.

-By default markdown-proofing reads from a `.markdown-proofing` JSON configuration file from the root of the target project.
-You can optionally supply a different file, if you'd like.
+By default `.markdown-proofing` located in the root of the project is used.
+You can optionally specify a different file using the `-c` / `--configuration` flags, if you'd like.

 The configuration can be as simple as: